Scalable Gaussian Process Inference with Stan: Gaussian processes in Fourier space

-are also multivariate normal.
+are also multivariate normal, where $\xi$ is the (discrete) frequency, $f_j$ is the GP at the $j^\text{th}$ grid point, and $\imag$ is the imaginary number.
 Assuming $\mu\parenth{x}=0$ for simplicity, the mean of Fourier coefficients is zero and their expected complex-conjugate product at two different frequencies $\xi$ and $\xi'$ is

-where we changed variables to $x=\Delta + x'$ and factorized the integrals in the second line.
-The first integral is a representation of the Dirac delta function $\delta\parenth{\xi-\xi'}$, and the second integral is the Fourier transform of the kernel.
-Fourier coefficients are thus uncorrelated, and, subject to careful bookkeeping, we can evaluate the GP likelihood exactly.
-In other words, the Fourier transform diagonalizes stationary kernels.
+where we changed variables to $j=\Delta + j'$ in the second line.
+The argument of the inner sum is $n$-periodic, and we may shift the limits of summation to $\bracket{0..n-1}$ without changing the sum.
+The change of limits decouples the two sums.
+The first is a sum-representation of the Kronecker delta $n\delta_{\xi\xi'}$; the second is the Fourier transform of the kernel $\vec{\tilde k}$.
+We obtain